I miss you, Ma. Like the smothering of fingered flames rippling for air, like a lost child in a crowd, I miss you.

 Like your granddaughter, Kantra, you loved to dance.
 It didn’t matter where we were, especially if you heard Doo Wop.
 At a grocery store, the mall, or in my room, you’d snap your fingers, smile and start grooving.
 I was abashed, “Ma,” I’d say to signal to you stop.
 “Ma,” I’d say louder.
 You’d look at me and laugh, “You embarrassed by ya Mamma?
 I can dance,” you’d say.
 You’d strut beside me, spreading your peacock feathers that were as colorful as they were rhythmic.
 “Ok, you can stop,” I’d say.
 “Don’t you know ya Momma can dance,” you’d say, surprised that I wasn’t hip to your rep. Kantra is just as uninhibited.
 On a busy sidewalk, in a cafe, or on the playground, she will boogie and have the audacity to look for approving nods from strangers.
 You two together would’ve been twin swirls of joy.

-When your sickness started actively plaguing your mind, you worried out loud about remembering your grandchild.
+When you started getting sick, you worried out loud about remembering your grandchild.
 But our extended family, neighbors, and your church members said that you often showed them pictures of Kantra, over and over again, saying, “That’s my blood.”
 You live through her smile, her laugh and a lot more that has yet to be revealed.
 She looks just like you.

 Though we couldn’t be there for you to help raise her, our neighbors told me that you used to pick their kids up from the bus stop.
 While those young black mothers got home late from work, you watched their children and they fell in love with you.
 They invited you to their birthday parties and you’d have them at the house for snacks.
 I learned that in your own children’s absence, our neighbors adopted you.
-They actually kept telling us that you could’ve been Jesus Christ.
-You know me and religion, but they argued, “Why not?
-She meets all the prerequisites.”
 To send their mother off, they also sat by your bedside.

 Since you transitioned, I know that you are all around us so I celebrate your life.
 I’m thankful that you waited for us to be there to say goodbye.
 We’ll see you again.
 Tell Aunt Anna Joe and Aunt Mae that we miss them too.
 I know that you wouldn’t want us to fall apart over your passing.
 You’d want us to keep fighting for a better version of ourselves.
 I hope I made you proud.